state-zero/django-ai-first/django_ai/conversations/readme.md

-# Chat Agents Developer Guide
+# Django AI Conversations

-> Build conversational AI interfaces with real-time streaming, file processing, and rich UI widgets.
+**Build conversational AI interfaces with real-time streaming, context management, and rich UI widgets**

-Chat agents are **request/response handlers** that power interactive conversations with users.
-Unlike automation agents (which handle background events), these respond to chat messages.
+Django AI Conversations provides the infrastructure for building chat agents in Django applications.
+Handle user messages, stream responses in real-time, process files, and display interactive widgets - all with a clean, Django-native API.

+---

+## Why Django AI Conversations?

+**The Challenge:** Building conversational interfaces means managing WebSocket connections, streaming responses, maintaining conversation state, handling file uploads, and coordinating with your backend logic.

+**The Solution:** Django AI Conversations provides the framework - you just implement the conversation logic in your agent classes.

 ---